 To be eligible for a AAA Visa TravelMoney card, you must:

 Cards can be purchased and reloaded at one of the many AAA retail offices throughout the country.
-The benefit of being a AAA member is that you have the flexibility of reloading online www.aaa.com or calling 866-674-9622.
-Nonmembers needs to reload at the same location they bought the card.
+The benefit of AAA membership is that you have the flexibility of reloading online at www.aaa.com or calling 866-674-9622.
+Non-members needs to reload at the same location they bought the card.

 I got the card.
 Now what?

-If you’re loading funds onto your card, be aware that they may not post immediately.
-It may take a day or two depending on weekends or holidays.
+If you’re loading funds onto your card, be aware that they might not immediately post.
+It could take a day or two depending on weekends or holidays.

 - Spend wisely.
 Keep track of your spending and balances by registering your card on the AAA Prepaid website, AAA Prepaid app or calling 866-674-9622.